Skip to content

 test

-Most travellers of Portugal know Lisbon, some go to the Algarve in the south.
+Most travelers of Portugal know Lisbon, some go to the Algarve in the south.
 Mainly for classic beach vacations in holiday resorts.
-Not as well known though is the natural part of the country.
+Not as well known, though, is the natural part of the country.

-Laying open to the grand Atlantic Ocean, the Portuguese coast seems endless with steep cliffs and beautiful sand beaches.
-As the sea is in the west, the sunsets are especially beautiful and vivid.
-At this time of the day sailing ships tend to roam the horizon, even enhancing the kitschy scenery.
-Probably you will have a companionship of seagulls around you, they seem to enjoy the sunsets as much as the humans.
+Laying open to the grand Atlantic Ocean, the Portuguese coast seems endless, with steep cliffs and beautiful sand beaches.
+The sea is in the west, and the sunsets are beautiful and vivid.
+At this time of the day, sailing ships tend to roam the horizon, even enhancing the kitschy scenery.
+You will probably have the companionship of seagulls around you; they seem to enjoy the sunsets as much as humans.

 Even less known is the “hinterland”.
-Especially the north of the country offers a lot to the backpacker with high mountain ranges and magnificent castles.
+The country’s north especially offers a lot to the backpacker, with high mountain ranges and magnificent castles.
 The weather tends to be a bit cooler in these regions, perfect for a hike in the evening.
 So what are you waiting for?
 The adventure awaits!

 IMG_6764